 Stephen is a lecturer on the Music Technology and Production BSc (Hons), and is also the course leader for Music Technology and Production (including foundation year) BSc (Hons).

-Stephen Good is a lecturer in Music Production for Music Technology and Production BSc.
-Stephen also actively works in the industry as a producer, engineer and musician and is a member of the Music Producers Guild (MPG) and the Audio Engineering Society (AES).
+Stephen Good is a Senior Lecturer in Music Production and Course Leader for the Music Technology and Production BSc (Hons).
+Stephen also actively works in the industry as a producer and is a member of the Music Producers Guild (MPG) and the Audio Engineering Society (AES).
 Stephen is also a song writer and musician, releasing music with Mere Martyr.

 Stephen is an alumnus of London Metropolitan University, having received his BSc (Hons) for Music Technology (Audio Systems) in 2009.

-Since graduating, Stephen’s career in the industry has included both recording and mix engineering as well as producing, having had the privilege to work with big names such as Kate Nash, Tom Biller, William Rees (Mystery Jets) and The Jungle Drummer.
+Since graduating, Stephen’s career in the industry has included both recording and mix engineering as well as producing, having had the privilege to work with artists and producers including Kate Nash, Tom Biller and William Rees (Mystery Jets).

 Stephen has previously been a feature writer for Drummer Magazine in the UK, guest writing articles on Modern Drum Recording Techniques, including cutting edge methods for recording, production and mixing.